Rowrow620/Rowrow620.github.io/index.md

 ### [Code Review](https://youtu.be/ZDhAX6tFf-Y )

 In the link above, I will present why I chose this artifact, as well as how I plan to enhance the artifact in all 3 sections based on the requirements of the ePortfolio.
+I will also go over these details down below, but the code review is a great way to get a better understanding of the original code and my thought process going into this project.

 ## The Original Artifact and Why I Choose It